emmercm/www/src/blog/using-font-awesome-with-metalsmith.md

 - Having fixed package versions allows for reproducible builds.
 - After a one time package install it allows for entirely offline builds.
 - It allows you to control server caching of the static assets.
-- Combining the Font Awesome CSS together with the rest of your CSS using a plugin such as `metalsmith-concat` reduces network calls the browser needs to make.
+- Combining the Font Awesome CSS together with the rest of your CSS using a plugin such as `metalsmith-concat` reduces the network calls the browser needs to make.
 - Trimming unused CSS rules with a plugin such as `metalsmith-uncss-2` reduces the size of CSS files the browser needs to fetch.

 ### Source file structure